About the Program

 |Electives OR Applied Behavior Analysis Concentration Courses 3

 Students who undertake an internship through the Association of Psychology Postdoctoral and Internship Centers (APPIC) complete 6 credits of SPSY 9885, while those who complete a non-APPIC internship must take 9 credits of SPSY 9885.

 Students select their statistics course in consultation with their academic advisor.

 If students opt to take electives for a total of 6 credits, they select their two electives in consultation with their academic advisor.
 If students opt to pursue a concentration in Applied Behavior Analysis, they complete the 12 credits of coursework identified below.

 Of the 6 credits overall, a minimum of 2 credits of SPSY 9999 must be taken.

 Optional Concentration in Applied Behavior Analysis

-The optional 12-credit concentration in Applied Behavior Analysis allows students to meet Pennsylvania’s educational requirements to become a Board Certified Behavior Analyst (BCBA):
+The optional 12-credit concentration in Applied Behavior Analysis allows students to meet the Behavior Analyst Certification Board’s educational requirements to become a Board Certified Behavior Analyst (BCBA):